 A safeguarding audit has been completed and the Single Central Record checked.

-We have monitored progress and achievement data for all our children.
+We have monitored progress and achievement data for all our children both during the periods of school closure and when the children are in attendance.
 Our concern is very focussed on improvement data to insure that all pupils are supported in their learning.
-We have also focus on Pupil Premium Grant spending and it’s impact on the learning of our vulnerable children.
+We have also focused on Pupil Premium Grant spending and it’s impact on the learning of our vulnerable children.
 Governors have an on going role in reviewing school policies.
-Some governors have also had training and been involved with the development of the new Behaviour Policy for the school.

 A termly Health and Safety inspection has been completed and reported to the full governing body.